MarioMoura/Crash/README.md

 ## make options

-Now with the manual PATH management implemented, protsh will use the environment variable as its PATH, this cannot be changed from inside the shell yet, but it can be altered by writing in the Makefile.
+Now with the manual PATH management implemented, crash will use the environment variable as its PATH, this cannot be changed from inside the shell yet, but it can be altered by writing in the Makefile.

 Debug mode that disables compiler optimizations, and produce debug information, to compile that way run:
 ```